 The AF system is borrowed from Canon’s original EOS 7D and consists of 19 points, all of which are the sensitive cross-type.
 It doesn’t provide a joystick to easily nudge the AF point around the frame like the newer EOS 90D, but users do get a dedicated button on the camera’s top plate to toggle through the AF modes.

 With regard to exposure modes, the 70D is served by the usual quartet of PASM modes, along with a fully automatic Auto mode and a range of specific Scene modes for less-experienced users.
-The EOS 70D can be picked up very reasonably indeed at a variety of outlets.
+Finally, the EOS 70D can be picked up very reasonably indeed at a variety of outlets.

 Read our original review of the Canon EOS 70D